-The Trekking trails of Langtang Gosaikunda Trek are challenging which includes long, steep and descents, temperate sub-alpine deep forest, sky blue gentians, epiphytic orchids and primroses or across glacier mountain views and delightful villages.
-Langtang Gosaikunda Trek gives you the opportunity to get right in among the Himalayan peaks and to get off-the-beaten-track, walking through some fascinatingly remote and relatively unpopulated areas.
+The Trekking trails of Langtang Gosaikunda Trek are challenging, which includes long, steep and descents.
+Temperate sub-alpine deep forest, sky blue gentians, epiphytic orchids.
+And primroses or across glacier mountain views and delightful villages.
+Langtang Gosaikunda Trek allows you to get right in among the Himalayan peaks.
+And to get off-the-beaten-track, walking through some fascinatingly remote and relatively unpopulated areas.

-The craftsmanship, clothing and traditionally built stone houses and the beautiful wooden carved goes back to the reflection of hundreds of years.
+The craftsmanship, clothing and traditionally built stone houses and the beautiful wooden carved.
+Which goes back to the reflection of hundreds of years.
 The spectacular scenery of Mt.
-Langtang Lirung (7246m), Gang Chhenpo (6388m), Naya Kangri (5846m) and Dorje Lakpa (6966m) are worth able for the nature seekers and mountains lovers on one hand and on the other 1000 species of flora and many wild animals such as Tigers, wild boar, red panda, pica, musk deer, Himalayan black bear, Himalayan Thar (wild goat), rhesus monkey, common langur, snow leopard, hawks, hoopoe, cuckoos, barbets, owls, nightjars, laughing thrushes, black-capped sibias, Red-billed and parakeets etc. more than 250 species of birds are main attraction for the Langtang Gosaikunda Trek.
+Langtang Lirung (7246m), Gang Chhenpo (6388m), Naya Kangri (5846m) and Dorje Lakpa (6966m) are worth able for the nature seekers and mountains lovers.
+On one hand and on the other 1000 species of flora and many wild animals such as Tigers, wild boar, red panda, pica and musk deer.
+Himalayan black bear, Himalayan Thar (wild goat), rhesus monkey, common langur, snow leopard, hawks, hoopoe, cuckoos, barbets, owls, nightjars, laughing thrushes, black-capped sibias as well as Red-billed and parakeets, etc. More than 250 species of birds are the main attraction for the Langtang Gosaikunda Trek.

-The Gosainkunda lakes are considered holy by both Hindus and Buddhists alike, and many Hindus make the pilgrimage to bath in the lakes during the August full moon festival of Janai Purnima.
-It’s an easy trail with the surprising amount of steep climbs and stiff descents, of the thick forests or across glacial moraines through Ghopte to Chisopani to Kathmandu.
-Langtang Gosaikunda Trek offers an ideal trek for those without much time but wishes to experience Nepal’s unique combination of cultures, landscapes, stunning mountains and diverse wildlife and vegetation.
-From lowland forests abundant with wildlife to alpine meadows, pristine lakes, magnificent mountain views and a chance to sample the unique lifestyle of the local Tamang people, this trek results to be a genuinely memorable trek.
+The Gosainkunda lakes are considered holy by both Hindus and Buddhists alike, As well as, many Hindus make the pilgrimage to bathe in the lakes.
+During the August full moon festival of Janai Purnima.
+It’s a moderate trail with a surprising amount of steep climbs and stiff descents.
+Langtang Gosaikunda region offers an ideal trek.
+For those without much time but wishes to experience Nepal’s unique combination of cultures and landscapes.
+With its stunning mountains, and diverse wildlife and vegetation.
+Because of its lowland forests abundant with wildlife to alpine meadows and pristine lakes.
+With its magnificent mountain views, and a chance to sample the unique lifestyle of the local Tamang people, this trek results to be a genuinely memorable trek.

-Duration: 14 Days from Arrival to Departure
+Duration: 15 Days from Arrival to Departure

 Max.
-Altitude: Gosaikunda Lake (4460m)
+Altitude: Gosaikunda Lake (4460m/14632ft)

 Trek Grade: Fairly Strenuous

 Best Travel Time: February – June, September – November are the best seasons.
-However, July & August are okay and trekking can be done but not so clear visibility due to rain.
+However, July & August are okay, and trekking can be done but not so clear visibility due to rain.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment